cnolan3/Cicada-16/HardwareSpec/PPU_Architecture.md

 - **VRAM (Video RAM):** 32 KiB of dedicated, bank-switched RAM.
 An 8 KiB window of VRAM is accessible to the CPU at any time at `6000-7FFF` for writing and reading data; the active bank for this window is selected via the `VRAM_BANK` I/O register.
 For rendering, the PPU has a wider internal address bus and can access the entire 32 KiB of VRAM simultaneously.
 VRAM holds the tile data (the 8x8 pixel building blocks for graphics) and the tilemaps (the data that arranges tiles into background layers).
 - **OAM (Object Attribute Memory):** 512 bytes of dedicated RAM at F600-F7FF used to store the attributes for all 64 hardware sprites (position, tile index, palette, etc.).
-- **CRAM (Color RAM / Palette RAM):** 512 bytes of internal PPU memory that holds the color palette data.
-This is not directly mapped to the CPU's address space but is accessed via PPU registers.
+- **CRAM (Color RAM / Palette RAM):** 512 bytes of RAM located at `F300-F4FF` in the main memory map.
+It holds the 256 16-bit color palette entries.
 - **Screen Resolution:** 240x160 pixels.
 - **Refresh Rate:** 60 Hz.